-So what trends are happening now?
+So what SEO trends are happening now?
 What is Google focusing on at the moment?

-That's the topic of today's post as we discuss seven critical trends you must know in order to rank at the top of Google in 2019.
+Seven critical SEO trends you must know in order to rank at the top of Google in 2019.

 1. Quality Content